-In the inspected areas specified in 1 (2) above where rice is cultivated on the assumption that the safety management system is set up, when the management plan for properly managing and inspecting them is confirmed to be in place, those rice whose radioactive cesium level falls below the maximum limits may be shipped.
+In the inspected areas specified in 1 (2) above where rice is cultivated on the assumption that the safety management system is set up, when the management plan for properly managing and inspecting them is confirmed to be in place, those rice whose radioactive cesium level falls below the maximum limits can be shipped.

-3. Cancellation of items and/or areas to which the government imposes restrictions of distribution and/or consumption
+3. Cancellation of items/areas to which the government imposes restrictions of distribution/consumption

-Rice whose radioactive cesium level falls below the maximum limits may be shipped if the management plan for properly managing and inspecting them has been put in place.
+Rice whose radioactive cesium level falls below the maximum limits can be shipped if the management plan for properly managing and inspecting them has been put in place.